The Netherlands claimed a vital first win in the UEFA Nations League on Saturday, beating Germany 3-0 at the Johan Cruyff Arena in Amsterdam.

 Georginio Wijnaldum then put the icing on the cake with a fine individual goal in stoppage time.

 Die Mannschaft were a long way from their best once again and have now won just three times in their last 12 matches.
-They have now also lost five matches in 2018, which is the joint-highest number of defeats for a Germany team in a calendar year.
+They have now also lost five matches in 2018, the joint-highest number of defeats for a Germany team in a calendar year.

 The convincing victory sees the Dutch leapfrog Joachim Low's side in Group A1.
 They are now just a point behind leaders France, with Germany on one point after two matches.